hashgraph/hedera-services/hedera-node/test-clients/SpecCookbook.md

 Let's address each category individually.

-First, place every new test that requires `feature.isEnabled=true` in `@HapiTestLifecycle` test classes each with a `@BeforeAll` method that enables the feature and then restores the default after the test class finishes:
+First, place every new test that requires `feature.isEnabled=true` in a `@HapiTestLifecycle` test class with a `@BeforeAll` method that enables the feature and then restores the default after the test class finishes:
 ```java
 @BeforeAll